iterative/dvc.org/content/docs/command-reference/params/diff.md

 Without arguments, this command compares parameters currently present in the
 <abbr>workspace</abbr> (uncommitted changes) with the latest committed version.
-This includes everything in `params.yaml` (default parameters file) as well everything listed in the `params` field of `dvc.yaml`/`dvc.lock`.
+This includes everything in `params.yaml` (default parameters file) as well all the `params` used in `dvc.yaml`.
+Values in `dvc.lock` are used for comparison.
 Only params that have changes are listed.

 > Note that unlike `dvc diff`, this command doesn't always need DVC files to
 > find params files (see `--targets` option).
 For that reason, it doesn't